 Building savings is an important financial goal for many people today.
 So often when we think about saving money, though, the first thing that comes to mind is cutting back on expenses.
-And while that is important, if that is all you focus on, you will miss half the opportunities for build your nest egg.
+And while that is important, if that is all you focus on, you will miss half the opportunities to build your nest egg.

 Let's start with the income side of the equation, though pairing reduced expenses with increased income will grow your nest egg much faster.